microbiome/NMGS/C/README.md

 make

+In Ubuntu it might necessary to install the libraries gsl-bin and libgsl0-dev first.

 As an example generate Gibbs samples from fitting to the simulated data set

 ./NMGS -in Simulation.csv -out Simulation_out -v -s